MySQL is an Oracle-backed open source relational database management system based on Structured Query Language (SQL).

 You'll see output similar to the following:

-If MySQL isn't running, you can start it with
+If MySQL is not running, you can start it with the command below:

 sudo systemctl start mysql